aviskase/aviskase.github.io/content/articles/2019/2019-09-08-using-google-apps-scripts-for-productivity-improvements/index.md

 ## Mark all emails as read

-If you ever got bothered by all archived and still unread emails in Gmail, this script can help you.
+If you ever got bothered by all archived and still unread emails in Gmail, [this script can help you](https://gist.github.com/aviskase/634dba0b10f5cd0bad3f41709ed3e41c).
 It is based on [the script by Mike Crittenden](https://critter.blog/2013/03/09/marking-gmail-read-with-apps-script/).

-{{< gist aviskase 634dba0b10f5cd0bad3f41709ed3e41c >}}

 I don't really need it right now, because I have a filter which marks *all* incoming emails as read right away: